-- For supervisor-mode accesses: - Data may be read (implicitly or explicitly) from any supervisor-mode address. - Data reads from user-mode pages.
-Access rights depend on the value of CR4.SMAP: - If CR4.SMAP = 0, data may be read from any user-mode address with a protection key for which read access is permitted. - If CR4.SMAP = 1, access rights depend on the value of EFLAGS.AC and whether the access is implicit or explicit: - If EFLAGS.AC = 1 and the access is explicit, data may be read from any user-mode address with a protection key for which read access is permitted. - If EFLAGS.AC = 0 or the access is implicit, data may not be read from any user-mode address.

-Section 4.6.2 explains how protection keys are associated with user-mode addresses and the accesses that are permitted for each protection key.

-- Data writes to supervisor-mode addresses.
-Access rights depend on the value of CR0.WP: - If CR0.WP = 0, data may be written to any supervisor-mode address. - If CRO.WP = 1, data may be written to any supervisor-mode address with a translation for which the R/W flag (bit 1) is 1 in every paging-structure entry controlling the translation; data may not be written to any supervisor-mode address with a translation for which the R/W flag is 0 in any paging-structure entry controlling the translation. - Data writes to user-mode addresses.
-Access rights depend on the value of CR0.WP: - If CRO.WP = 0, access rights depend on the value of CR4.SMAP: - If CR4.SMAP = 0, data may be written to any user-mode address with a protection key for which write access is permitted. - If CR4.SMAP = 1, access rights depend on the value of EFLAGS.AC and whether the access is implicit or explicit: - If EFLAGS.AC = 1 and the access is explicit, data may be written to any user-mode address with a protection key for which write access is permitted. - If EFLAGS.AC = 0 or the access is implicit, data may not be written to any user-mode address.

-- If CRO.WP = 1, access rights depend on the value of CR4.SMAP: - If CR4.SMAP = 0, data may be written to any user-mode address with a translation for which the R/W flag is 1 in every paging-structure entry controlling the translation and with a protection key for which write access is permitted; data may not be written to any user-mode address with a translation for which the R/W flag is 0 in any paging-structure entry controlling the translation. - If CR4.SMAP = 1, access rights depend on the value of EFLAGS.AC and whether the access is implicit or explicit: - If EFLAGS.AC = 1 and the access is explicit, data may be written to any user-mode address with a translation for which the R/W flag is 1 in every paging-structure entry controlling the translation and with a protection key for which write access is permitted; data may not be written to any user-mode address with a translation for which the R/W flag is 0 in any paging-structure entry controlling the translation. - If EFLAGS.AC = 0 or the access is implicit, data may not be written to any user-mode address.
+- For supervisor-mode accesses: - Data may be read (implicitly or explicitly) from any supervisor-mode address with a protection key for which read access is permitted (see Section 4.6.2). - Data reads from user-mode pages.
+Access rights depend on the value of CR4.SMAP: - If CR4.SMAP = 0, data may be read from any user-mode address with a protection key for which read access is permitted (see Section 4.6.2). - If CR4.SMAP = 1, access rights depend on the value of EFLAGS.AC and whether the access is implicit or explicit: - If EFLAGS.AC = 1 and the access is explicit, data may be read from any user-mode address with a protection key for which read access is permitted (see Section 4.6.2). - If EFLAGS.AC = 0 or the access is implicit, data may not be read from any user-mode address. - Data writes to supervisor-mode addresses.
+Access rights depend on the value of CR0.WP: - If CR0.WP = 0, data may be written to any supervisor-mode address with a protection key for which write access is permitted (see Section 4.6.2). - If CR0.WP = 1, data may be written to any supervisor-mode address with a translation for which the R/W flag (bit 1) is 1 in every paging-structure entry controlling the translation and with a protection key for which write access is permitted (see Section 4.6.2); data may not be written to any supervisor-mode address with a translation for which the R/W flag is 0 in any paging-structure entry controlling the translation. - Data writes to user-mode addresses.
+Access rights depend on the value of CR0.WP: - If CR0.WP = 0, access rights depend on the value of CR4.SMAP: - If CR4.SMAP = 0, data may be written to any user-mode address with a protection key for which write access is permitted (see Section 4.6.2). - If CR4.SMAP = 1, access rights depend on the value of EFLAGS.AC and whether the access is implicit or explicit: - If EFLAGS.AC = 1 and the access is explicit, data may be written to any user-mode address with a protection key for which write access is permitted (see Section 4.6.2). - If EFLAGS.AC = 0 or the access is implicit, data may not be written to any user-mode address. - If CR0.WP = 1, access rights depend on the value of CR4.SMAP: - If CR4.SMAP = 0, data may be written to any user-mode address with a translation for which the R/W flag is 1 in every paging-structure entry controlling the translation and with a protection key for which write access is permitted (see Section 4.6.2); data may not be written to any user-mode address with a translation for which the R/W flag is 0 in any paging-structure entry controlling the translation. - If CR4.SMAP = 1, access rights depend on the value of EFLAGS.AC and whether the access is implicit or explicit: - If EFLAGS.AC = 1 and the access is explicit, data may be written to any user-mode address with a translation for which the R/W flag is 1 in every paging-structure entry controlling the translation and with a protection key for which write access is permitted (see Section 4.6.2);

+data may not be written to any user-mode address with a translation for which the R/W flag is 0 in any paging-structure entry controlling the translation.